aashnajoshi/SummaText/README.md

 # SummaText
-A web application that summarizes articles and web pages, providing concise information to enhance reading efficiency.
+SummaText is a web application that efficiently summarizes articles and web pages using advanced NLP techniques.
+With a user-friendly interface built in Streamlit, it enhances reading efficiency by providing concise information from various content sources.

 ## Features
 - Summarizes articles using advanced NLP techniques.